Publications & Reports on Military Exposures

 View OEF/OIF/OND exposures publications, including newsletters, posters, and clinical guides.

 Airborne Hazards & Open Burn Pit Registry Fact Sheet (600 KB, PDF)

 Clinician's Guide to Airborne Hazards (550 KB, PDF)

 View radiation publications, including newsletters, brochures, and a clinical guide.

 Newsletter: Ionizing Radiation Review March 2012

-View Project 112/Project SHAD materials, including fact sheets and a clinical education guide.
+View Project 112/Project SHAD publications, including fact sheets and a clinical guide.

 Download free viewer and reader software to view PDF, video and other file formats.